rogerlward/ossummit2015HOL/README.md

 - [Git](http://git-scm.com/downloads) or "brew install git"
 - [The stackato CLI] (http://www.activestate.com/stackato/download_client) - download the latest version that is appropriate for your laptop and follow the instructions in README.txt.

+During the HOL, we will help you with a sandbox environment (the details are below).

-We want to provide you choices for deployment.
-We've tested the exercises on
+However, we want to provide you choices for deployment.
+We've tested the exercises on multiple instances.

 - [https://run.pivotal.io/](https://run.pivotal.io/)
 - [https://console.ng.bluemix.net/] (https://console.ng.bluemix.net/)
 - [http://www.activestate.com/stackato/sandbox] (http://www.activestate.com/stackato/sandbox)

-During the HOL, we will help you with a sandbox environment (the details are below).
+##Hands-on Labs Cloud Foundry Instance

+We will be targeting a Cloud Foundry instance that will being used during the Hands-on Labs.

 Create an alias for stackato as cf. You can create an alias for ```stackato``` as ```cf``` in which case the stackato CLI commands will be approximately similar to the cf CLI commands.